Terry Manning

-Terry Manning is an American photographer, composer, singer-songwriter, multi-instrumentalist, record producer, audio engineer, and visual artist.
-In a career spanning more than 50 years, he has worked with Led Zeppelin, Iron Maiden, Bryan Adams, ZZ Top, the Tragically Hip, Zeno, Jay Boy Adams, Booker T. & the MG's, Shakira, Isaac Hayes, Otis Redding, Rhino Bucket, Johnny Winter, the Fabulous Thunderbirds, Big Star, Johnny Taylor, Jason and the Scorchers, the Staple Singers, Molly Hatchet, George Thorogood, Al Green, Widespread Panic, Shania Twain, Joe Cocker, Joe Walsh, and Lenny Kravitz, among others.
+Terry Don Manning (December 29, 1947 – March 25, 2025) was an American recording engineer, record producer, musician and photographer.
+In a career spanning more than 50 years, he worked with Led Zeppelin, Iron Maiden, Bryan Adams, ZZ Top, the Tragically Hip, Zeno, Booker T. & the MG's, Shakira, Isaac Hayes, Otis Redding, Rhino Bucket, Johnny Winter, the Fabulous Thunderbirds, Big Star, Johnny Taylor, Jason and the Scorchers, the Staple Singers, Molly Hatchet, George Thorogood, Al Green, Widespread Panic, Shania Twain, Joe Cocker, Joe Walsh, and Lenny Kravitz, among others.

 In 2013, Manning was inducted into the International Rockabilly Hall of Fame, the West Texas Music Hall of Fame, and the Bobby Fuller Four and Border Legends Cultural Center of El Paso, Texas.
-In October 2013, ECR Music Group released Manning's album "West Texas Skyline", a tribute to Bobby Fuller.
-In January 2015, ECR released Manning's album "Heaven Knows", and in 2019 ECR released a live Manning album, "Playin' In Elvis' House", recorded in Elvis Presley's first home on Audubon Avenue in Memphis.
+In October 2013, ECR Music Group released Manning's album West Texas Skyline, a tribute to Bobby Fuller.
+In January 2015, ECR released Manning's album Heaven Knows, and in 2019 ECR released a live Manning album, Playin' in Elvis' House, recorded in Elvis Presley's first home on Audubon Avenue in Memphis, Tennessee.

 Early years

-Terry Manning was born in Oklahoma City, and started in music in El Paso, Texas.
-In high school Manning showed a talent for sports, and he ran track and was all-city quarterback on the football team.
+Terry Manning was born on December 29, 1947, in Oklahoma City, and lived for a period in El Paso, Texas, before eventually moving in his teenage years to Memphis, Tennessee.
+At Central High School, Manning showed a talent for sports, and he ran track and was all-city quarterback on the football team.
 He attended Memphis State University (now University of Memphis), where he served as captain of the soccer team and played junior varsity basketball.
-Manning began working in the music industry while he lived in El Paso, where he played guitar and sang with several local bands, including sitting in with Bobby Fuller and leading the Wild Ones.
+Before moving to Memphis, Manning worked in the music industry while he was still located in El Paso.
+While living there, he played guitar and sang with several local bands, including sitting in with Bobby Fuller and leading a local band called the Wild Ones.